First Alert: Remaining hot with a slight chance of a cooling downpour

 Weather Where You Live

-We have you down for a 30% chance of scattered downpours in play for Wednesday afternoon.
-Outside of any showers, it will be partly sunny and hot as daytime highs top out in the middle 90′s and heat index values topping out around 105-degrees.

-With the heat indices getting back up over 105-degrees, we do have Heat Advisories now issued for Wednesday through 7 p.m.
-They will encompass Angelina, Cherokee, Nacogdoches, Rusk, Sabine, San Augustine, and Shelby counties.
+With the heat indices getting back up over 105-degrees in the peak heating of the day, we have Heat Advisories in place through 7 p.m. this evening.
+This encompasses Angelina, Cherokee, Jasper, Nacogdoches, Newton, Rusk, Sabine, San Augustine, Shelby, and Tyler counties.
+It is very possible this will get extended, again, through tomorrow since similar conditions are expected across the Piney Woods.

-Thursday’s rain chance will then come in at 20% as we sit under a partly sunny sky with highs in the middle-to-upper 90′s.
+It will remain hot and humid on Thursday as daytime highs top out in the upper 90′s to near 100-degrees.
+The only relief from the heat will be a 30% chance of scattered, afternoon downpours.

 Once we transition toward the end of the week and this weekend, a ridge of high pressure starts to flex its muscle over Texas..
 This will lead to sunny, hot, and dry weather as we enter the Labor Day holiday weekend.